Organizations & Activities

 C-NAFCS is the student unit section of the American Association of Family and Consumer Sciences (AAFCS).
 As the umbrella organization, each major is considered a "member".
 The executive board helps provide all FCS majors with service, professional development, social, and special interest opportunities.
 C-NAFCS officers also help orchestrate the annual FCS honors banquet.
 Application for membership on the executive board occurs during the spring semester.

-Co-Advisors: Dr. Heather Whaley, Dr. Kimberly Johnson, and Mrs. Linda McGoldrick
+Co-Advisors: Dr. Heather Whaley, and Dr. Kimberly Johnson

-The C-N Student Dietetic Association (C-NSDA) is open to all Food, Nutrition and Dietetics students.
-The organization holds meetings monthly and usually takes field trips to professional meetings of the district or state dietetic association.
+The C-N Student Dietetic Association (C-NSAND) is open to all Food, Nutrition and Dietetics majors.
+The organization holds meetings monthly and takes field trips to professional meetings of the district or state dietetic association.

 - give the Food, Nutrition and Dietetics majors the opportunity to explore career options available in the dietetics/nutrition profession